Relevant Issues (6 of 26)

 Data Privacy & Freedom of Expression

-As software and IT services entities increasingly deliver products and services over the Internet and through mobile devices, they must carefully manage two separate and often conflicting priorities.
-On the one hand, entities use customer data to innovate and provide customers with new products and services and to generate revenues.
-On the other hand, there are privacy concerns associated with entities having access to a wide range of customer data, such as personal, demographic, content, and behavioural data.
-This dynamic is leading to increased regulatory scrutiny in many countries around the world.
-The delivery of cloud-based software and IT services also raises concerns about potential access to user data by governments that may use it to limit the freedoms of citizens.
-Effective management in this area is important to reduce regulatory and reputational risks that can lead to decreased revenues, lower market share, and regulatory actions involving potential fines and other legal costs.
+As Software & IT Services entities increasingly deliver products and services over the Internet and through mobile devices, they must carefully manage two separate and often conflicting priorities.
+First, entities use customer data to innovate and provide customers with new products and services to generate revenues.
+Second, entities have access to a wide range of customer data, such as personal, demographic, content and behavioural data creating associated privacy concerns.
+This dynamic may result in increased regulatory scrutiny in many countries.
+The delivery of cloud-based software and IT services also raises concerns about potential access to user data by governments that may use it to limit the citizens’ freedoms.
+Effective management in this area may reduce regulatory and reputational risks that may result in decreased revenues, reduced market share and increased regulatory actions involving potential fines and other legal costs.

-Software & IT services entities are targets of growing data security threats from cyber attacks and social engineering, which puts their own data and their customers’ data at risk.
-Inadequate prevention, detection, and remediation of data security threats can influence customer acquisition and retention and result in decreased market share and lower demand for the entity’s products.
-In addition to reputational damage and customer turnover, data breaches can also result in increased expenses, commonly associated with remediation efforts such as identity protection offerings and employee training on data protection.
-Meanwhile, new and emerging data security standards and regulations are likely to affect the operating expenses of entities through increased costs of compliance.
-Additionally, entities in this industry are well-positioned to uncover revenue opportunities by providing secure software and services to meet the demand for ensuring data is kept secure.
+Software & IT Services entities are targets of growing data security threats from cyberattacks, which puts their own data and their customers’ data at risk.
+Inadequate prevention, detection and remediation of data security threats may influence customer acquisition and retention and result in decreased market share and reduced demand for the entity’s products.
+In addition to reputational damage and increased customer turnover, data breaches also may result in increased expenses, commonly associated with remediation efforts such as identity protection offerings and employee training on data protection.
+Meanwhile, new and emerging data security standards and regulations may affect operating expenses through increased compliance costs.
+Additionally, entities in this industry may be well-positioned to capture revenue opportunities by providing secure software and services to meet the demand for ensuring data is kept secure.

 Recruiting & Managing a Global, Diverse & Skilled Workforce

-Employees are key contributors to value creation in the Software & IT Services industry.
-While the number of job openings in the industry continues to grow, entities commonly find it difficult to recruit qualified employees to fill these positions.
-The shortage in technically skilled domestic employees has created intense competition to acquire highly skilled employees, contributing to high employee turnover rates.
-To respond to talent shortages, entities often hire foreign nationals and offshore operations, creating employee management and sustainability challenges and related business risks.
-Some entities contribute to relevant education and training programs to expand the availability of domestic, skilled employees.
+Employees are important contributors to value creation in the Software & IT Services industry.
+Entities commonly find recruiting qualified employees to fill these positions difficult.
+A shortage in technically skilled employees can create intense competition to acquire highly skilled employees globally, contributing to high employee turnover rates.
+Some entities contribute to relevant education and training programmes to expand the availability of domestic, skilled employees.
 Entities offer significant monetary and non-monetary benefits to improve employee engagement and therefore retention and productivity.
 Initiatives to improve employee engagement and work-life balance may influence the recruitment and retention of a diverse workforce.
-The industry is characterised by relatively low representation from women and minority groups; efforts to recruit from and develop diverse talent pools can serve to address the talent shortage and generally improve the value of entity offerings.
-Greater workforce diversity is important for innovation and helps entities understand the needs of their diverse and global customer base.
+Since the industry is characterised by relatively low representation from women and minority groups, efforts to recruit and develop globally diverse talent pools may address the talent shortage and improve the value of entity offerings.
+Greater workforce diversity is important for innovation and helps entities understand the needs of a diverse and global customer base.

 Intellectual Property Protection & Competitive Behaviour

 Entities in the Software & IT Services industry spend a significant proportion of their revenues on IP protection, including acquiring patents and copyrights.
-While IP protection is inherent to the business model of some entities in the industry and is an important driver of innovation, entities’ IP practices can sometimes be a contentious societal issue.
-Entities could sometimes acquire patents and other IP protection to restrict competition and access to benefits from innovation, particularly if they are dominant market players.
-Due to the complexity of software, its abstract nature, and increasing IP rights protection related to software, entities in the industry must navigate overlapping patent claims to be able to operate.
-As a result, entities in the industry may find themselves constantly in litigation or subject to regulatory scrutiny either due to allegations of patent violations if they engage in unethical business practices, or are perceived as doing so, or because they are suing others for IP infringement.
-Adverse legal or regulatory rulings related to antitrust and IP can expose entities in the industry to costly and lengthy litigations and potential monetary losses as a result.
-Such rulings may also affect an entity’s market share and pricing power if its patents or dominant position in key markets are legally challenged, with potentially significant impacts on revenue.
-Therefore, entities that can balance the protection of their IP and its use to spur innovation while ensuring their IP management and other business practices do not unfairly restrict competition, have the potential to lower regulatory scrutiny and legal actions while protecting their market value.
+Although IP protection is inherent to some entity business models and is an important driver of innovation, entities’ IP practices sometimes may be a contentious societal issue.
+Entities sometimes acquire patents and other IP protection to restrict competition and innovation, particularly if they are dominant market players.
+Because of software complexity, its abstract nature and increasing IP rights protection related to software, entities in the industry must navigate overlapping patent claims to operate.
+As a result, entities in the industry may find themselves constantly in litigation or subject to regulatory scrutiny either because of allegations of patent violations if they engage in unethical business practices, or are perceived as doing so, or because they engage in IP infringement litigation.
+Adverse legal or regulatory rulings related to antitrust and IP may expose entities in the industry to costly and lengthy litigations and potential monetary losses as a result.
+Such rulings also may affect an entity’s market share and pricing power if its patents or dominant position in important markets are challenged legally, with potentially significant effects on revenue.
+Therefore, entities that balance the protection of their IP and its use to spur innovation while ensuring their IP management and other business practices do not unfairly restrict competition, may reduce regulatory scrutiny and legal actions while protecting their market value.